Skip to main content

 4. Run custom analysis that the platform doesn't offer

 Every platform has its own reporting views.
 They're designed for the common case.
 But your practice isn't the common case.
 Maybe you want to correlate interview sentiment with finding severity.
-Maybe you want to see which stakeholder roles produce the most actionable insights.
+Maybe you want to see which stakeholder roles produce the most useful insights.
 The platform might never build that view.
 With raw data, you don't have to wait for them to.

 5. Build your own client-facing intelligence reports